Claire Buck (2019–2022), Founding Co-Director

-Claire Buck is a Professor of English and a member of the Women’s and Gender Studies Program.
+Professor Emerita of English and a member of the Women’s and Gender Studies Program.
 The author of Conceiving Strangeness in British First World War Writing (Palgrave 2015), she studies war writing and memory in a colonial and international frame.
 Claire’s commitment to student centered learning emerged early in her career in England, where she taught at an open access university.
-Since coming to Wheaton in 1999, she has organized and facilitated workshops for faculty on pedagogy, curricular change, and assessment.
-She is the 2018 President of the Association of Departments of English (ADE), and has presented at AAC&U, Bryn Mawr’s Blended Learning Conference, MLA, and ADE Summer Seminars.
+At Wheaton, she organized and facilitated workshops for faculty on pedagogy, curricular change, and assessment.
+She was the 2018 President of the Association of Departments of English (ADE), and presented at AAC&U, Bryn Mawr’s Blended Learning Conference, MLA, and ADE Summer Seminars.
 Her publications on pedagogy have appeared in the ADE Bulletin and Feminist Teacher.

-Cary Gouldin is the Humanities Liaison at Wheaton’s Wallace Library.
+Humanities Liaison, Wheaton’s Wallace Library.
 She provides in-class information and digital literacy instruction, conducts one-on-one research consultations with students, and collaborates with faculty on digital pedagogy and instructional design.
 She served on the Task Force that drafted the original CCTL proposal.

 Online Teaching and Learning Associate